timopaehrisch/pyBTCProxy/README.md

 pip3 install aiohttp configparser (TODO: Check if sufficient)
 ```

-When started, pyBTCProxy looks for a proxy.conf file in its current directory.
-It is mandatory to set dest_user and dest_pass in this config file, which are the credentials for bitcoind (can be found in bitcoin.conf of your bitcoind installation).
-All other configuration values are optional and will result in a pyBTCProxy listening on 127.0.0.1 port 8331 and connecting to bitcoind on 127.0.0.1 port 8332 (bitcoind's default values).
+When initiated, pyBTCProxy searches for a proxy.conf file within its current directory.
+It's essential to configure dest_user and dest_pass in this file, which correspond to the credentials required by bitcoind (available in the bitcoin.conf file of your bitcoind installation).
+All other configuration parameters are optional.
+If left unspecified, pyBTCProxy will listen on 127.0.0.1 port 8331 and connect to bitcoind on 127.0.0.1 port 8332, utilizing bitcoind's default values.

 ## Configuring your lightning daemon
-Your lightning node needs to be configured to connect to pyBTCProxy instead of bitcoind.
+Ensure that your lightning node is configured to connect to pyBTCProxy instead of directly to bitcoind:

 ### lightningd
 CLN config (usually in ~/.lightning/config):